Children of Men: Style and design

 "In most sci-fi epics, special effects substitute for story.
 Here they seamlessly advance it", observes Colin Covert of Star Tribune.
 Billboards were designed to balance a contemporary and futuristic appearance as well as easily visualizing what else was occurring in the rest of the world at the time, and cars were made to resemble modern ones at first glance, although a closer look made them seem unfamiliar.
 Cuarón informed the art department that the film was the "anti-Blade Runner", rejecting technologically advanced proposals and downplaying the science fiction elements of the 2027 setting.
 The director focused on images reflecting the contemporary period.

+References to the 2012 Summer Olympics were included in the film as London had been announced as the host city in July 2005, a few months before filming took place.